mmarkoc/mmarkoc.github.io/README.md

 ## Development journal

+- Spent time reviewing the project description and writing notes so that I don’t miss out on any requirements of this project.
+I also reviewed the example websites to get the idea on how others approached this project as well to potentially get some design ideas.
+- I created the starter files and then spent some time reviewing the Bootstrap Navbar documentation.
+I've learned the hard way that the `data` has been changed to `data-bs` in Bootstrap V5.
+I've created a navbar that I believe will suffice for now.
+I will look up some tutorials on navbar toggler animation and potentially implement that.
+Next big thing that I will work on will be general design which includes choosing font and color palette.

 ## To Do

-- [] Review the project description
+- [x] Review the project description
-- [] Create starter files and initial commit
+- [x] Create starter files and initial commit
 - [] Deploy site
 - [] Navbar
 - [] About